 Learn with Cantor Eric Schulmiller

 Cantor’s Dinner & Study: Fridays, 7:00 - 8:00pm (dinner at 6:30pm).
 Join Cantor Eric for Shabbat dinner and engage in lively conversation and the study of diverse topics.
 Each year there is a specific theme.
 This year's theme is The Ten Commandments, Many Approaches.
 Each session will examine a different commandment (or two) from a broad range of perspectives, both ancient and contemporary.
 Dinner is at the synagogue at 6:30pm.
 Price varies depending on the menu.
 You are welcome to skip dinner and come for FREE for the 7:00 – 8:00pm study session.
 Shabbat evening services follow.

 TUNEFUL TUESDAYS with Cantor Eric and Solomon.
 Tuesdays, 8:00 - 9:30pm Do you love to sing?
 Would you like to meet new people and also enrich musical participation in services and other events?
 Join choir members, old and new, as we put the TOGETHER in singing together.
 NO Hebrew or music reading skills necessary.
-Start Date: 10/10.
-Second and fourth Tuesdays of every month.
-Exceptions: We will not meet in December.
-In January we will meet 1/9, 1/16, 1/23.
+Usually Second and fourth Tuesdays of every month.
+Check calendar for exact dates.

 Wednesdays, 7:30 - 9:00pm The Men’s Group is a monthly vehicle for the men of our congregation to socialize and discuss topics of mutual, personal and general interest.
 Rabbi Lee, a member of the group, participates in the discussions with items of interest.
 The discussions and socializing help members learn more about one another and develop friendships.
 Men of all ages are welcome.
 Members Only.